Move to CaymanFree Relocation Checklist

 • If you have children, compare school run timing against the neighborhoods you are considering.

-• Start building your local provider list: doctor, dentist, insurance contact, mechanic, legal/tax advisor, and home services.
+• Start building your local provider list: doctor, dentist, pharmacy, insurance contact, mechanic, legal/tax advisor, home services, and emergency repair contacts.

 By the third month, you should know whether your area, budget, commute, and lifestyle assumptions are working.
 This is when rent-first decisions, property searches, school placement, vehicle purchase, and long-term professional setup become clearer.